Short Dick Man

-Background
+Background and release

-This single, which involves women mocking the size of a man's penis, was also released in a toned down version replacing the word "dick" with "short", along with rearranged lyrics (this version was also released under the censored title "Short Short Man").
+This single, which involves women mocking the size of a man's penis, was also released in a censored version replacing the word "dick" with "short", along with rearranged lyrics (this version was also released under the censored title "Short Short Man").
 Co-writer Manfred Mohr told the Los Angeles Times that the point of the song was to attract attention.
 "We figured there were all these songs by men bashing women and treating women like sex objects.
 So we decided a song that turned the tables on men might attract some attention."
 According to the vocalist Sandra Gillette, the point of the song is to "strike back at all the women-bashing songs in pop, especially in rap."

 Some radio stations refused to play the song as it was deemed controversial.
+It received a daytime ban on London's Kiss FM, which was a setback for the song, which was tipped as a contender for the Christmas number one in the UK.
+Head of programming on Kiss FM, Lorna Clarke, told, "We've had people ringing up and writing in to us saying they disapprove of the record.
+We're so immersed in club culture that sometimes we forget certain parts of the public aren't so free thinking."

+In 1995, Gillette performed the song live on the Brazilian children's music series Xuxa Hits, completely uncensored.